chadly/garden/content/The Body as a Computational System.md

 tags:
   - seedling
 plantedAt: 2024-04-10
-lastTendedAt: 2024-04-10
+lastTendedAt: 2025-05-28
 ---
-Nature utilizes the *entirety* of the body for computational processes, not just the brain.
+Given the [[Principle of Computational Equivalence|principle of computational equivalence]], nature utilizes the *entirety* of the body for computational processes, not just the brain.

 The body acts as an **interconnected system** where various parts contribute to: